New

 Interested in Starting a Vitiligo Library?

 A support group finds a meeting space.
 A local advocate organizes an awareness event.
 A nonprofit launches its first educational campaign.
-Then someone asks a simple question:
+Then someone asks the obvious question:

 “Where can people learn more?”